Kate Teves

 Gilded & Gory: How to Create a Glamorous Halloween

-I’m going to admit something: I’ve never really liked Halloween.
-The goblins, the cobwebs, the older kids running around terrorizing the neighborhood…it all frightens me to tears.
+I’ve never really liked Halloween.
+The goblins, the cobwebs, the older kids running around terrorizing the neighborhood…it all just annoys me.
+Like, can we please just fast-forward to Christmas already.

 As I grew older, Halloween only seemed to get worse.
-The costumes for boys got scarier, and the costumes for girls got…scarier in…ahem…a different way (you know what I mean).
+The costumes for boys got scarier, and the costumes for girls got…scarier (you know what I mean).

 Halloween scares the living daylights out of me!